Carmen Cervera: Biography

 Cervera was born on 23 April 1943 in Sitges, the daughter of Enrique Cervera Manent and his wife, María del Carmen Fernández de la Guerra Álvarez (d.
 Madrid, 22 February 1992).

 She was Miss Spain in 1961.
 She married firstly, as his fifth wife, on 6 March 1965 Lex Barker, secondly, in 1975 Espartaco Santoni, divorcing in 1978, and thirdly as his fifth wife, at Daylesford, Moreton-in-Marsh, Gloucestershire, on 16 August 1985, Baron Hans Heinrich Thyssen-Bornemisza.

 None of her marriages had issue, but she had a son born out of wedlock, Alejandro (b.
 Madrid, 24 July 1980), with Manuel Segura.
 Hans Heinrich adopted her son, known as Alejandro Borja Thyssen-Bornemisza de Kászon et Impérfalva.
-As a widow, Carmen Cervera has also adopted two twin baby girls (born in 2007 in United States), called María del Carmen and Guadalupe Sabina in July 2007.
+As a widow, Carmen Cervera has also adopted twin baby girls (born in 2007 in United States), called María del Carmen and Guadalupe Sabina in July 2007.

 In 2013 and 2016 Cervera was exposed by the International Consortium of Investigative Journalists for using complex offshore structures to gain tax advantages.
 Her spokesman stressed that she uses tax havens primarily because they give her "maximum flexibility" when she moves art from country to country.